ntk148v/lets-go/README.md

 received is a zero value of the channel's type.
 ```

+- You can find more about concurrency [here](./tips-notes/concurrency-synchronization/README.md).

 ## 8. Communication

 - Building blocks in Go for communcating with the outside world (fiels, directories, networking & executing other programs).